raquel/raquel/README.md

 ### Hi there 👋

+- 🔭 I’m currently working as Senior Software Engineer
+- 🌱 I’m currently learning about AI and Cibersecurity
+- 🧰 I'm currently creating some experiments with SBC

 <!--
 **raquel/raquel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.